 Juice jacking is mostly bad news for people who are always on the move, like travelers or those who do business on the go.
 Thus, this threat is on the radar of business cybersecurity risks.

 While there isn’t much data on juice jacking or recorded events that serve as a precedent, this type of attack is a potential sleeper.
-Interestingly, earlier in 2023, the Federal Bureau of Investigation (FBI) and the Federal Communications Commission (FCC) raised awareness about juice jacking, implying that such cases have appeared.
+Interestingly, the Federal Bureau of Investigation (FBI) and the Federal Communications Commission (FCC) have raised awareness about juice jacking, warning that compromised public charging stations could be used to install malware or steal data from connected devices.

 In this article, we’re diving into the not-so-sweet details of juice jacking.
 We’ll uncover what it is, how the bad actors pull it off, and how you can dodge this sneaky cyber trick.
 Ready?
 Let’s jump right in.